FolaisSK/CC201/labs/1_ContainersAndDocker/instructions.md

 <img src="images/push_img_1.png"> <br>

 2. The environment also created an IBM Cloud Container Registry (ICR) namespace for you.
-Since Container Registry is multi-tenant, namespaces are used to share out the registry among several users.
+Since Container Registry is multi-tenant, namespaces are used to divide the registry among several users.
 Use the following command to see the namespaces you have access to:
 ```
 ibmcloud cr namespaces
 ```